“The World is Certainly Changing, So Should Accessibility”

 Web accessibility helps readers live with a wide range of disabilities including visual, auditory, physical, speech, cognitive and neurological.
 Users’ engagement with the content is increased when they have the ability to select different font sizes, styles, colours, use voice synthesis to read text aloud or change the text to Braille.

 At Cogdina, we aim at pursuing digital equality, which makes the content accessible to all, along with providing expertise, implementation, scalability, and ADA (Americans with Disabilities Act) compliance and compliance with federal and international accessibility regulations.
-By making websites accessible for the people of all kinds, Cogdina cuts off the bias between the users and the websites, and that’s what makes it the best web development company in Waterloo and Toronto.
+By making websites accessible for the people of all kinds, Cogdina cuts off the bias between the users and the websites, and that’s what makes it the best web development company in Dallas, TX, USA.

 Cogdina is focused to deliver world-class services that meet all the accessible criteria in creating born-accessible content as well as transforming existing documents into accessible formats such as EPUB, PDF, Word, PPT, Closed Captioning, Audio Transcription, and many more.